 What Can You Do With a Criminal Justice Certificate?

 A criminal justice certificate program takes around 16 academic credit hours to complete.
 By contrast, it can take from two to four years to earn a criminal justice degree.
-Once you’ve completed the certification program, you’ll be awarded with a criminal justice certificate, which can improve your prospects of getting an entry-level job in law enforcement, security, or the justice industry.
+Once you’ve completed the certificate program, you’ll be awarded with a criminal justice certificate, which can improve your prospects of getting an entry-level job in law enforcement, security, or the justice industry.

-One of the best things about certifications in criminal justice is that they allow you to learn about the field you’re thinking of entering.
+One of the best things about certificates in criminal justice is that they allow you to learn about the field you’re thinking of entering.
 Once you’ve received your certificate and gotten an entry job, you can decide whether you want to pursue this as a career.
 If you do, then you can go on to get an associate’s degree, which will enable you to advance to a more skilled, higher-salaried position in your chosen criminal justice field.

 Types of Criminal Justice Certificates